Skip to main content

 Summary

-In this tutorial, we learned how to improve a built model using grid search in H2O Hydrogen Torch.
-Mainly, we built an image metric learning model capable of establishing similarity or dissimilarity between images of bicycles.
-While building and improving the model, we discover that the H2O Hydrogen Torch default hyperparameter values are appropriate to:
+In this tutorial, we explored the process of enhancing a pre-existing model using grid search in H2O Hydrogen Torch.
+Specifically, we focused on constructing an image metric learning model to determine the similarity or dissimilarity between bicycle images effectively.
+Throughout the tutorial, we found that the default hyperparameter values provided by H2O Hydrogen Torch can produce high-quality models and serve as an excellent foundation for achieving cutting-edge results.

 Next

 Once you have trained or improved your model, you can deploy the model into production.
-H2O Hydrogen Torch supports three ways to deploy a built model.
-You can deploy a model using the H2O Hydrogen Torch user interface (UI), a model's Python scoring pipeline, and a model's H2O MLOps pipeline.
+H2O Hydrogen Torch supports multiple ways to deploy a built model.
+Consider the following tutorials to learn more:

 Feedback